Swhag/Project-Sign-Up-Form/README.md

 ## Features

-- Uses Javascript for client side validation
+- Uses Javascript and RegEx for client side validation
 - Displays error messages for form validation using DOM

 ## Form validation checks for: